 According to the National Health Institute, the recommended daily allowance (RDA) of magnesium ranges from 310-420 mg for adults.

 Magnesium deficiency is not common, but when it happens, it leads to several symptoms such as fatigue, loss of appetite, nausea, and muscle cramps.

 Having adequate levels of magnesium is also important for the absorption and metabolism of other nutrients like Vitamin D and Calcium, both of which are not as easily found in a vegan diet.

 Fortunately, it’s easy to get your recommended daily intake of magnesium.

 Many vegan foods are either naturally rich sources of magnesium or are fortified.

-Still, if for some reason, you have a magnesium deficiency and your doctor has recommended you to take a magnesium supplement, please go ahead.
+Still, if you have a magnesium deficiency and your doctor has recommended you to take a magnesium supplement, please go ahead.